Mexico Field Trips, February and March 1980

 It

-was 6 AM & we had been travelling since 9 AM [the previous day].
+was 6 AM and we had been travelling since 9 AM [the previous day].

 What